 A phobia is defined as a persistent fear of an object, creature or situation in which the sufferer goes to great lengths to avoid.
 The fear is typically disproportional to the actual danger posed, often being recognised as an irrational fear.

 There are, in the main, two types of phobias.
-A ‘specific’ phobia or fear is where a person reacts negatively when they come into contact with the thing or situation that causes fear.
-Common examples are spiders, dentists, needles, public speaking and flying.
+A ‘specific’ phobia is where a person reacts negatively when they come into contact with the thing or situation that causes fear.
+Common examples are spiders, dentists, needles, flying and public speaking.

-Non-specific phobias are more complex and can cause fear and anxiety continually.
+Complex phobias can cause fear and anxiety continually.
 Emetophobia (fear of vomit) is one such example.
 In severe cases this can result in the sufferer not wanting to leave home in case they are confronted with the object or situation which causes fear.

 Hypnotherapy can help by reducing anxiety and disempowering the fear response, giving you back control.